-It turns out that by far the most common way people first hear about effective giving and Giving What We Can is through their friends.
+It turns out that by far the most common way people first hear about effective giving and Giving What We Can is through someone they trust.

 By simply talking with friends and family about effective giving, you can massively increase your impact (all it takes is roughly one person to follow your lead for you to roughly double your impact).

 The more donors prioritise effective charities, the more quickly we can collectively make a dent in the world's problems, improving the lives of many more people.

 But talking about where to give (or why to give) can feel strange, or even scary.
 This is because it's not (yet) commonplace in our society for people to talk publicly about charitable giving.

 We think this is a taboo worth fighting against.
 In fact, overcoming it is part of the reasoning behind our public giving pledge.

 The reality is that people take their cues from others.
 Giving silently enforces misconceptions and misses an opportunity to share resources and knowledge that others may not have.
 In fact, according to a 2015 TIME article, research suggests that 72% of people give less than average, but 75% of people think they give more than average.

 And as our executive director Luke Freeman writes in his article about how social change happens,

 “The reality is we're all active agents in the world.
 We can all nudge the world towards the world that we want, or sit back and be nudged.”

 So if you’re passionate about the power of effective giving in helping alleviate preventable suffering and secure a sustainable, resilient future — and you wish more donors prioritised impact when deciding where to donate — we hope you’ll feel comfortable sharing these ideas with others.
 Or maybe you’ll still feel a little uncomfortable (after all, social norms are hard to change) but you’ll think the benefits are worth it.